raymondgadji/DatAnalyst/README.md

-This README file is the memento of the folder
+This README file is the folder for my data analyst course at Simplon Montreuil in July, August, September and October 2025

+Below are some examples of the language "Markdown"
 # Markdown syntax guide

 ## Headers